-7. Honoraria
+8. Honoraria

 Faculty and staff members may not solicit, accept, or agree to accept an honorarium in consideration for services they would not have been asked to provide but for their official position or duties.
 This prohibition includes a request for or acceptance of a payment made to a third party if made in exchange for such services.
-However, they may accept the direct provision of or reimbursement for expenses for transportation and lodging incurred in connection with a speaking engagement at a conference or similar event.
+However, they may accept the direct provision of or reimbursement for expenses for transportation and lodging incurred in connection with a speaking engagement at a conference or similar event, except as prohibited in IV.E.6.b.
 Meals provided as a part of the event or reimbursement for actual expenses for meals may also be accepted.
 Participation by the faculty or staff member must be more than merely perfunctory.